Cardiothoracic clinical outcomes

 1. Risk adjusted 30-day survival for paediatric cardiac surgery (validated data: NICOR)

 The 30-day survival rate for paediatric cardiac surgery is a nationally accepted benchmark that is used to judge outcomes.
 Predicted patient survival is determined for all centres using a calculation called PRAiS2, which adjusts for procedure, age, weight, diagnosis, and co-occurring conditions (co-morbidities).

 The chart below shows that we perform the highest number of surgical episodes in the UK and Ireland.
-In the three years 2015/16 to 2017/18, there were 1,812 cardiac operations performed in our unit, of which 99.3% of patients survived to 30 days.
-Based on the confidence limits selected by the National Congenital Heart Audit (NCHDA), our risk-adjusted survival rates for paediatric cardiac surgery are defined as ‘much higher than predicted’.
+In the three years between 2018-2021, there were 1,582 cardiac operations performed in our unit, of which 99.2% of patients survived to 30 days.
+Based on the confidence limits selected by the National Congenital Heart Audit (NCHDA), our risk-adjusted survival rates for paediatric cardiac surgery are defined as ‘higher than predicted’.

-Figure 1: Actual vs Predicted Survival Rates for all 13 centres in the UK and Republic of Ireland undertaking procedures in patients under 16 years of age 2015/16 to 2017/18 using PRAiS2 risk adjustment methodology.
+Figure 1: Actual vs Predicted Survival Rates for all 11 centres in the UK and Republic of Ireland (excluding Scottish centres) undertaking cardiac procedures in patients under 16 years of age between 2018 and 2021 using the PRAiS2 risk adjustment methodology.

 Detail of outcomes for specific operations can be found at National Institute for Cardiovascular Outcomes Research Congenital Heart Disease website.

 In 2016, a website called Understanding Children’s Heart Surgery Outcomes was launched to help parents and families to make sense of published survival data about children’s heart surgery in the UK and Ireland.